• Skip to main content

 Finger Calluses

 Finger calluses develop and form when the injury dries out and heals.
-Once you have these calluses, you can play without any pain.
+Once you have these calluses, you can play guitar without any finger pain.
 In fact, finger calluses are considered a rite of passage for new guitarists.

 Sore Muscles

 Sore muscles are common when learning to play the guitar.
 They result, because you are using muscles that do not generally see much use in everyday life.
 Eventually, these muscles will build up strength and you will be able to play for longer without feeling any soreness.
+These finger exercises for strength, endurance and dexterity will help.

 That said, extended playing can cause soreness in even the most experienced guitarists who play all the time.
 Professionals often complain about muscle aches, numbness, pain, soreness, stiffness, or tension in the back, fingers, hand, neck, jaw, shoulders, and wrists.